 A question we frequently get is the difference between standard or moving-jaw wedge grips and moving-body wedge grips.
 This post covers the principles of operation of these two types of wedge grips.

 1. Moving-Jaw Face Wedge Grips

 Moving-jaw face wedge grips close down on the specimen by the movement of the jaws or the inserts.
 The grip body remains stationary as the wedges move, creating a compressive preload on the specimen.
 As tensile force is applied during testing, the wedge-shaped design of the jaws causes the clamping force to increase.

 ADMET moving-jaw face wedge grip options include:

 - GW-T: Self-tightening wedge grips with a lever arm for quick loading and release of samples,

 - GW-XT: Wedge grips featuring a crank to open and close the front gear,

 Options for wide specimens and for low or high temperature testing are also available.

 2. Moving-Body Wedge Grips

-Moving-body wedge grips are self-clamping grips where the grip body moves and jaws stay stationary vertically.
+Moving-body wedge grips are self-clamping grips where the grip body moves and jaws stay stationary in the vertical direction.
 Jaws incorporated in this design only move horizontally.
-We recommend selecting the moving-body style wedge grips to avoid compressive loading on the samples.
-In addition, the vertical between the top and bottom grips grip separation value s operators can define the exact grip separation and enter to enter to the software that allows automated results calculations.
+We recommend selecting moving-body style wedge grips to avoid compressive loading on the samples.
+In addition, taking the vertical distance between the top and bottom grips in account, operators can define the exact grip separation and enter to the software for automated result calculations.

 eXpert 2600 equipped with GW527 Moving-Body Wedge Grips